ANNA DAKO, PhD, RSME/T

 MA Theatre Studies

-I have been working as a somatic education and creative arts facilitator and therapist for the last six years and have a fifteen-year experience as a dramaturg, dance researcher, dance film maker, and performer, living and working as a freelancer in the Netherlands, Poland and Scotland, UK.
+I have been working as a somatic education and creative arts facilitator and therapist for the last seven years and have an over fifteen-year experience as a dramaturg, dance researcher, dance film maker, and performer, living and working as a freelancer in the Netherlands, Poland and Scotland, UK.

 As a trained movement and creative arts therapist, I have been offering work grounded in connecting creative expression with its benefits for healthy developmental processes.
 Over the years I have developed a whole curriculum of themed workshops that represent versatile aspects of working with movement through senses and which build on developing most natural ways for relating to the world around us in fully embodied and more conscious ways, and which construct my ongoing work within embodied education and its reflective methodologies.